-Interi national electoral assistance 7.6.
+International electoral assistance 7.6.
 Identify barriers, risks, and areas of opportunity regarding the participation of LGBTI+ persons in the political and electoral process.
 7.7.
 During the project design phase, consider, as appropriate, including specific activities to promote the participation of LGBTI+ persons and other underrepresented groups, and allocate adequate resources.

-7.8.
-Consult with LGBTI+ activists and organizations to identify priorities, where appropriate, in the design and implementation of potential activities.
-7.9.
-Invite LGBTI+ organizations to participate in activities with civil society, where relevant, such as training workshops, conferences, and dialogue processes, among others.
-7.10.
+- 7.8.
+Consult with LGBTI+ activists and organizations to identify priorities, where appropriate, in the design and implementation of potential activities. - 7.9.
+Invite LGBTI+ organizations to participate in activities with civil society, where relevant, such as training workshops, conferences, and dialogue processes, among others. - 7.10.
 Work with EMBs and other key stakeholders to promote the inclusive participation of LGBTI+ persons in the electoral process, based on need, request and demand.

+8. All stakeholders with an interest in preventing and countering violence against LGBTI+ persons in politics and elections

-8. To prevent and counter 8.1.
-Promote both civil society and government-led initiatives to collect data, analyse, research and monitor violence violence against LGBTI+ against LGBTI+ persons, especially in political and electoral contexts. persons in politics and 8.2.
-Consider the possibility of legal reform to include hate crimes and hate speech in the legal framework and to ensure elections that adequate investigation, prosecution and sanction mechanisms are specified.
-8.3.
-Provide sensitization training to police and security forces and criminal justice personnel to promote a better understanding of hate crimes and provide dignified treatment to victims.
-8.4.
-Provide adequate support to victims of LGBTIphobic hate crimes, including health care and psychological assistance, legal support and shelter when needed.
-8.5.
-Conduct civil society and government-led awareness-raising campaigns to sensitize the public about gender and sexual diversity, human rights and the need to counter LGBTIphobic violence.
-8.6.
-Conduct civil society and government-led campaigns to inform LGBTI+ persons about reporting procedures, essistence and recourses for victime in second of LODTInhahis violance assistance and resources for victims in cases of LGBTIphobic violence.
+- 8.1.
+Promote both civil society and government-led initiatives to collect data on, analyse and monitor violence against LGBTI+ persons, especially in political and electoral contexts. - 8.2.
+Promote and lead the consideration of possible legal reform to include hate crimes and hate speech in the legal framework, ensuring adequate investigation, prosecution and sanction mechanisms are specified. - 8.3.
+Support and provide sensitization training to police and security forces and criminal justice personnel to promote a better understanding of hate crimes and provide dignified treatment to victims. - 8.4.
+Promote and provide adequate support to victims of LGBTIphobic hate crimes, including health care and psychological assistance, legal support and shelter when needed. - 8.5.
+Promote and conduct civil society and government-led awareness-raising campaigns to sensitize the public about gender and sexual diversity, human rights and the need to counter LGBTlphobic violence. - 8.6.
+Promote and conduct civil society and government-led campaigns to inform LGBTI+ persons about reporting procedures, assistance and resources for victims in cases of LGBTIphobic violence.